DRMF/mediawiki-extensions-MathMenu/doc/md/api/JOBAD/JOBAD.modules/loadedModule.md

 * **Function** `.info()` Returns the info object of this module.
 * **Function** `.getJOBAD()` Gets the `JOBADInstance` this module is bound to.
+* **Function** `.getOrigin(what)` Gets the origin of this module, the repository it comes from.
+	* **String** `what`.
+Optional.
+If set to `file`, will get the file this module is defined in.
+If set to `group` will get the group this module was loaded in.
+FileName and group may be wrong if the module is registered within some callback.

 * **Function** `.isActive()` Checks if this module is active.
 * **Function** `.activate()` Activates this module.